Golf may get a sixth career grand slam winner in 2023 - but it won't be Rory McIlroy

 “Today was just about I guess my hand and my glove,” said Koepka of it being looked at again due to the footage of the incident suggesting he may also have signalled “five” through the use of his fingers.
 “I don't know if you're supposed to take your glove off with your fist closed or what now.”

-In a dream major debut, Sam Bennett, a 23-year-old American amateur, carded a second successive 68 to sit on eight-under, two ahead of 2021 Open champion Collin Morikawa, with recent WGC-Dell Technologies Match Play winner Sam Burns and former world No 1 Jason Day both on five-under.
+In a dream major debut, Sam Bennett, a 23-year-old American amateur, carded a second successive 68 to sit on eight-under, two ahead of 2021 Open champion Collin Morikawa, with recent 2015 victor Jordan Spieth, recent WGC-Dell Technologies Match Play winner Sam Burns and former world No 1 Jason Day all on five-under.

+Before play was called off for the day due to inclement weather, Spaniard Jon Rahm had moved to nine-under after nine holes but Norwegian Viktor Hovland, who’d set the pace along with Koepka and Rahm after opening 65s, had dropped to six-under with eight holes to play.

+Before play was called off for the day due to inclement weather, Spaniard Jon Rahm had moved to nine-under after nine holes but Norwegian Viktor Hovland, who’d set the pace along with Koepka and Rahm after opening 65s, had dropped to six-under with eight holes to play.

 As for McIlroy, there can now be no denying that he’s struggling to come up with a winning recipe at the Georgia venue despite talking about how he felt all the “ingredients” were there for his ninth attempt to complete that career grand slam.